 in my country, basic human freedoms of speech, thought, press and assembly,

 reports of new arrests, disappearances and harassment of citizens, journalists

 and those with alternate points of view.
-The West must care, and
+The West must care, and not allow

-lose sight of the demands, needs and fundamental rights of the Iranian people.
+sight of the demands, needs and fundamental rights of the Iranian people.

 Governments and business sectors alike bear a special responsibility to invest

 in the people of Iran, and not the brutal religious dictatorship ruling it.

 The West must care and not exclusively pursue business interests at the

 expense of human interests.
 Ultimately, investments in people far outlast

-investments in regimes -- especially those in direct conflict with
+investments in regimes -- especially those in direct conflict with their own

 3- In support of the above, I urge western decision makers, as a precondition